tmarkunin/spinnaker/README.md

   helm status prometheus

+  #We also need to create a secret for Spinnaker from our Kubeconfig file in order for Spinnaker to be able to talk to our cluster (for deploying applications)
+   sudo kubectl create secret generic kubeconfig --from-file=/home/vagrant/.kube/config -n spinnaker

   #create gcp static ip for Ingress service.
-We will <static-ip>.nip.io
+We will <static-ip>.nip.io - Doesn't work

   gcloud compute addresses create spinnaker-static-ip --global